scantailor/scantailor/packaging/windows/readme.en.txt

    then do Build -> Build Solution.

    [MinGW]
-   Back to the Qt Command Promt, give the following commands:
+   Back to the Qt Command Prompt, give the following commands:

    C:
    cd C:\build\scantailor-build